-Changing the colour of the name on the board means that you are telling Design Space that you are wanting to cut this part of a design on a seperate mat so you can cut a different coloured vinyl.
-It doesn’t matter what colour you select, it just works to divide the project.
+Changing the colour of the name on the board means that you are telling Design Space that you are wanting to cut this part of a design on a separate mat so you can cut a different coloured vinyl.
+It doesn't matter what colour you select, it just works to divide the project.

 So, after you have your bunny sized, write your name.
 In my project I downloaded the font I Love Glitter for free and uploaded it, but it's quite complicated if you are new to Cricut and there are loads of options on your Cricut, especially if you sign up to their subscription service.

 For the boy's bags I used Retro font which comes with the Cricut.
 You can either pay to use it individually or you get it as part of the monthly subscription service.